 One of my favourite meals is Cottage Pie.
 This was always the meal that I would ask my mum to make for me on return from school residentials.
-As I’m vegetarian I make mine with Soy Mince.
+As I’m vegan I make mine with Soy Mince.
 On this particular day I used Tesco Soy Mince but any brand can be used- I look out for offers!

 Pre-heat oven to 180C Gas Mark 4.